IBM-Cloud/vpc-transit/README.md

+# DISCLAMER - WIP
+WORK IN PROGRESS - not up to date with tutorial.......

 # Transit VPC
 The Virtual Private Cloud, VPC, is used to securely manage network traffic in the cloud.
 VPCs can also be used as a way to encapsulate functionality.
 The VPCs can be connected to each other using Transit Gateway.